aneldev/dyna-queue-handler/readme.md

 ﻿# About

-`DynaQueueHandler` is a Queue Job handler for node.js services.
-It uses the disk (via `dyna-disk-memory`) to save the queue.
+`DynaQueueHandler` is a Queue Job handler for node.js services or for web browser applications.

-`DynaQueueHandler`is **universal**!
-While the `dyna-disk-memory` is universal you use it on any browser with the limitation of browser's `localStorage`. _Currently the lower is 15mb._

-`DynaQueueHandler` is **simple**.
-It consistent only from two methods, `addJob` and `pickJob`.
-Instead of use of the `pickJob` method you can listen to on `job` event and pick the job whenever is possible.
-That's all!

-What it supports

 - intensive calls of `addJob`
-- promises everywhere
+- promises
-- fast disk indexing (for node.js)
-- no database dependency
+- configurable parallels
-- no memory consumption
+- uses your memory implementation
-- one job per time logic

 It is written in Typescript but can be used from plain Javascript as well.